abtzpro/HoneyBadger/README.md

 4. If the connection is deemed safe, it gets added to a list of safe connections and the server responds with a message saying "Connection accepted".

 5. If the connection is deemed unsafe, the script adds the details to a "honeypot".
 A honeypot is a system intended to mimic likely targets of cyberattacks to detect, deflect, or study attempts to gain unauthorized access.
-In this case, it's storing the information in a .txt file labeled "Malicious_Traffic.txt for later analysis.
+In this case, it's storing the information in a .txt file labeled "Malicious_Traffic.txt" for later analysis.

 6. The server's response includes a mirror of public-facing data fetched from a specified URL.
 This data could be used for further analysis.